ValueCompass: A Framework for Measuring Contextual Value Alignment Between Human and LLMs: Framework

-\subsection{Value Form: Contextual Value Alignment Instrument}
+\subsection{\textsc{Value Form}: Contextual Value Alignment Instrument}

-To measure value alignment between humans and LLMs, we developed an instrument that assesses values in both human responses and LLM outputs.
-Building on prior research~\citep{norhashim2024measuring, peterson2024measure}, we identified \textbf{three desiderata for this instrument}: 1) incorporating real-world scenarios and a comprehensive value list, 2) enabling consistent assessment of both human and LLM outputs, and 3) enabling computational metrics for quantifying value alignment.
-To achieve these goals, we present the \textbf{Value Form} as the instrument for contextual value alignment (Figure 2).
-The following sections provide further details on its design.
+We developed the \textsc{Value Form} (Figure~\ref{tab:value_form}) to measure value alignment between humans and LLMs.
+Based on prior work~\citep{norhashim2024measuring, peterson2024measure}, we \textbf{identified three desiderata}: (1) real-world scenarios with a comprehensive value list; (2) consistent assessment of human and LLM responses; and (3) empowering computable metrics for value alignment.

-\newparagraph{Contextual Scenarios.} To represent a broad range of topics and values, we curated 28 contexts, comprising four representative topics and seven countries.
-Each topic is linked to a set of 56 values with both agreement and disagreement inclinations.
-Notably, the framework is flexible and can be extended to include additional values and topics.
-For country selection, we adopted the seven countries used in \citet{schwobel2023geographical,agarwal2024ai,schwobel2024evaluating} , which represent diverse cultures and regions with significant English-speaking populations: the United States, the United Kingdom, India, Germany, France, Canada, and Australia.
-These countries cover North America, Europe, Australia, and Asia.

-Additionally, we classified real-world topics~\citep{file2017general} along two axes: population size and stakes or risks.
-Based on these axes, we identified four key topics, each representing a different quadrant: Educational Supervision (social, low stake), Collaborative Writing (individual, low stake), Finance Support for Public Sectors (social, high stake), and Healthcare (individual, high stake).
-By combining these countries and topics, we created 28 distinct contexts for each value's measurement.

-\newparagraph{Value Inclinations.} We use Schwartz’s Theory of Basic Values~\citep{schwartz1994there,schwartz2012overview}, which includes 56 universal values spanning ten motivational types.
-Notable values include ``\emph{Equality: equal opportunity for all}'' and ``\emph{Freedom: freedom of action and thought}.''
-A full list of these values and their definitions can be found in Appendix~\ref{app:values}.
-Note that we select Schwartz’s Theory of Basic Values for its thoroughness and structured hierarchy.
-However, our framework is extensible to alternative value theories.
-For each value, we incorporate elements from the Schwartz Value Survey (SVS)~\citep{schwartz1992universals} and the Portrait Values Questionnaire (PVQ)~\citep{schwartz2005robustness}.
-These tools are designed to assess individuals' inclinations toward specific values by asking participants to express their \emph{agreement or disagreement} with statements representing each value.
-We integrate these instruments with the contextual scenarios and design our LLM and human studies based on this instrument.